YeowangIU/Blood-Bank-Management-System-/README.md

 # Blood-Bank-Management-System-
-This management system is made using python with sql connectivity.
+This management system is made using python with sql connectivi

 import mysql.connector as MySQLdb from tkinter import * import tkinter.messagebox